mmontesinosanmartin/itoiz_article/README.md

 [SciHub](https://scihub.copernicus.eu/dhus/#/self-registration) and
 [EarthData](https://urs.earthdata.nasa.gov/users/new).
-Then, replace the strings `"USERNAME"` and `"PASSWORD"` with your own credentials in the `R` code :
+Then, replace the strings `"USERNAME"` and `"PASSWORD"` with your own credentials in the `R` code.
+Using the different files, you can:

  1. [Initialize](https://github.com/mmontesinosanmartin/itoiz_article/blob/master/R/analyze.R)
- the analysis defining the region of interest and loading the auxiliary data-sets
+ the study defining the region of interest and loading the auxiliary data-sets
  2. [Download](https://github.com/mmontesinosanmartin/itoiz_article/blob/master/R/download.R)
  surface reflectance imagery from Landsat-8 and Sentinel-2
  3. [Customize](https://github.com/mmontesinosanmartin/itoiz_article/blob/master/R/customize.R)